dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 This DIP proposes that
 1. essential calls to `const` or `immutable` eFP/D type parameters are not to be subjected to this condition, as well as
 2. essential calls to local `const` or `immutable` eFP/D type variables declared in the functional, that are initialized by dereferencing and/or indexing a parameter without conversion, become valid, too.

+In the case of checking `@safe` for a functional, if the parameter's underlying FP/D type is explicitly annotated `@system`, an essential call to the eFP/D object is considered invalid.
+This is to avoid confusion.
+Removing the unnecessary `@system` annotation fixes this error.

 The second clause concerning local variables allows for iterating over eFP/D type parameters that are slices or static or associative arrays